johnpeart/johnpeart.github.io/_posts/2023-12-09-recipes-are-broken.md

 ## One.
 Thing.
 At.
 A. Time.

 You may laugh at my inability to parse a short paragraph.
 You may be right.
-But cooking is stressful enough without the extra overhead of deciphering these tomes.
+But for the culinarily disinclined, like me, cooking is stressful enough without the extra overhead of deciphering these tomes.
 Recipes should be simple, ordered lists of individual tasks and with clear timings for each task.

 So please, food bloggers and recipe writers: I will wade through your life's story.
 I will scroll through your ads.
 I will buy your branded products.
 But, for the love of Nigella, *please* write your recipes as *one thing at a time*.